Fleckism/SecurityPlus/SecurityPlus/10A Firewalls and Proxy Servers.md

 ![Rule list is shown with States, Protocol, Source, Port, Destination, Port, Gateway, Queue, Schedule, Description, and Actions.
 Rule order can change.](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/3817-1599771804108.png)

 Sample firewall ruleset configured on pfSense.
-This ruleset blocks all traffic from bogon networks and a specific private address range but allows any HTTP, HTTPS, or SMTP traffic from any other source.
+This ruleset blocks all traffic from bogon networks and a specific private address range but allows any Hyper Text Transfer ProtocolTTPs]], Hyper Text Transfer ProtocolTTPs]]S, or SMTP traffic from any other source.
 (Screenshot used with permission from Rubicon Communications, LLC.)

 Each rule can specify whether to block or allow traffic based on several parameters, often referred to as tuples.
 If you think of each rule being like a row in a database, the tuples are the columns.
 For example, in the previous screenshot, the [[tuples]] include Protocol, Source (address), (Source) Port, Destination (address), (Destination) Port, and so on.